D.E.N.S.E.™

 4. Breast density is a well-established predictor of breast cancer risk.

-5. Breast density is a greater risk factor than having two first degree relatives with breast cancer.
+5. High breast density is a greater risk factor than having two first degree relatives with breast cancer.

 The vast majority of women are unaware of the density of their breasts.2